Festival season is here and we’ve all got our fingers crossed that the weather stays as good as it did for Glasto, right?

 5. Grunge Glam

-If you’re more into grunge glam when it comes to festival makeup ideas, we’ve got you covered with this alternative smokey eye.
+If you’re more into grunge glam when it comes to festival makeup ideas, I’ve got you covered with this alternative smokey eye.

 Start by defining your brows into a natural finish and then prep and prime your eye* area.
 How neat you make this eye look depends on how grunge you want to go with your makeup.
 Add a dark grey (or black) eyeshadow* all over the lids.